-- an administrative complaint is lodged with the CNIPA or its local counterparts; - the CNIPA or its local counterpart conducts an investigation and takes action to obtain evidence of infringement; the defendant can submit a formal defence and rebuttal evidence: - · oral hearings may take place; - · the CNIPA or its local counterparts issue a decision; and - either party may choose to appeal the decision by filing an administrative lawsuit with the court.
+- an administrative complaint is lodged with the CNIPA or its local counterparts; - the CNIPA or its local counterpart conducts an investigation and takes action to obtain evidence of infringement; the defendant can submit a formal defence and rebuttal evidence: - oral hearings may take place; - the CNIPA or its local counterparts issue a decision; and either party may choose to appeal the decision by filing an administrative lawsuit with the court.

 The patent validity challenge is not a non-infringement defence that can be heard by a civil court.
 Generally, an accused infringer will bring patent invalidation proceedings with the Re-examination and Invalidation Department of the CNIPA parallel with the civil litigation as a litigation strategy.
-The court is historically likely to stay the civil litigation and waiting for the result of the invalidation proceeding.